So you’ve just moved into your nice new home. You’ve unloaded the boxes and started to unpack your life.

-Right now is the perfect time to walk through a checklist of ways to save money on your home.
-Starting on these things as early as possible will allow you to start saving money sooner rather than later.
+Right now is the perfect time to walk through a checklist of ways to save money on your home for years to come.

 1. Check the insulation in your attic – and install more if needed.

 If you have an unfinished attic, pop your head up there and take a look around.
-You should see some insulation up there, and there should be at least six inches of it everywhere (more if you live in the northern part of the United States).
+You should see insulation up there between the beams, and there should be at least six inches of it everywhere (more if you live in the northern part of the United States).

 2. Lower the temperature on your hot water heater down to 120 degrees Fahrenheit (55 degrees Celsius).